-Julian has worked with an all-star roster of some of the most notable names in country music history including Tim McGraw, Faith Hill, Tracy Lawrence, Kenny Chesney, Vince Gill, George Strait, Brooks & Dunn, Toby Keith, Willie Nelson, Waylon Jennings, Merle Haggard, Charlie Daniels, John Anderson, Hank Williams Jr., Kenny Rogers, Clint Black, Randy Travis, Trace Adkins, Alabama, and the Judds.
+King has worked with an all-star roster of some of the most notable names in country music history, including Tim McGraw, Faith Hill, Tracy Lawrence, Kenny Chesney, Vince Gill, George Strait, Brooks & Dunn, Toby Keith, Willie Nelson, Waylon Jennings, Merle Haggard, Charlie Daniels, John Anderson, Hank Williams Jr., Kenny Rogers, Clint Black, Randy Travis, Trace Adkins, Alabama, and the Judds.

-More recently Julian has been involved in the success of rising stars and new artists like Chris Young, Justin Moore, Chris Janson, Brett Eldridge, Tyler Farr, Ben Gallaher and Travis Denning.
+More recently King has been involved in the success of rising stars and new artists like Chris Young, Justin Moore, Chris Janson, Brett Eldridge, Tyler Farr, Ben Gallaher, and Travis Denning.

-King credits his recording education to engineers Chuck Ainlay, Steve Marcantonio, John Guess, and notes the most influential was Lynn Peterzell.
+King credits his recording education to engineers Chuck Ainlay, Steve Marcantonio, John Guess, and Lynn Peterzell (who he notes as the most influential).
 King says, “Everything I know, I learned from watching and listening to those guys and then playing with the gear and the music on my own time.”